 You own and control the funds in your HSA.
-Money you contribute to your HSA is federally tax deductible, whether or not you itemize deductions.
+The money you contribute to your HSA is federally tax-deductible, whether or not you itemize deductions.
 Your funds can be conveniently accessed by a debit card to pay medical expenses.

 Federal limits dictate how much can be contributed to an HSA each year.
 It also provides a $1,000 catch-up provision for individuals over age 55 (not enrolled in Medicare).